 You may also notice that the very same file likely cannot be moved, renamed, deleted, or any attribute can be changed.

 Here is a surefire way to get rid of files that are in a way ‘locked’ and cannot be removed.

 It may seem like quite a process, but I assure you will get through it just fine.
 Take the procedure a step at a time.

-Info Nibble: Please backup your files before deleting anything.
-At the very least, back up your files or folders to a zip file and move them elsewhere.
+Tip: Please backup your files before deleting anything.
+At the very least, create a second copy of your files or folders into a zip file and move them elsewhere.

 Step 1: Open the command prompt with admin rights

 Open the Start Menu and type ‘run’ (without quotes):